Flodesk costs just $38 per month for unlimited subscribers.

 Should I switch right away?

-If you’re paying between $500 to $1,000 per month for ConvertKit, you might be considering exporting all your subscribers to Flodesk to save a significant amount of money on a recurring basis.
+If you’re paying between $500 to $1,000 per month for ConvertKit, you might be considering exporting all your subscribers to Flodesk, right?

-However, things aren’t that simple.
-I’ve found numerous online reviews and also my own connections stating that Flodesk bans accounts without reason or explanation, and also doesn’t give access to your email lists.
+I’ve found numerous online reviews and heard from my connections that Flodesk sometimes bans accounts without explanation – and doesn’t give access to your email lists.

 On the other hand.